athatheo/athatheo.github.io/README.md

 # Cosine
-This README is an overview containing contains two sections.
+This README is an overview containing two sections.
 The first one describes the flow of information in this demo - from user input to end results.
-The second one gives a more in-depth description of the most important functions found here.
+The second one gives a more in-depth description of the most important files and functions found here.

 ---
 ## Information flow